jtresko/BS_KB/docs/strategy/Head and Shoulders Patterns with BigShort.md

 title: "Head and Shoulders Patterns with BigShort"
 layout: default
 parent: Strategy
-grand_parent: Help Center
 nav_order: 3
 ---

 BigShort turns trading the classic Head and Shoulders pattern on its head, giving traders the confidence to pinpoint entries and exits like pros.
 With advanced indicators and intuitive tools, BigShort makes identifying and trading this popular reversal pattern easier and more consistent.

-Below, you’ll learn how to spot a Head and Shoulders pattern and how to trade it more profitably with [Net Options Flow](/docs/indicators-and-features/Net Option Flow A Complete Guide/) (NOF), [DarkPools](/docs/indicators-and-features/Understanding Dark Pools and DarkFlow in BigShort/), and other exclusive, institution-following signals.
+Below, you’ll learn how to spot a Head and Shoulders pattern and how to trade it more profitably with [Net Options Flow](/indicators-and-features/Net Option Flow A Complete Guide/) (NOF), [DarkPools](/indicators-and-features/Understanding Dark Pools and DarkFlow in BigShort/), and other exclusive, institution-following signals.

 # **What Is a Head and Shoulders Pattern?**